NUST-DSA-Group-Teamwork/2022-DSA-GROUP1-ASSIGNMENT/SECTION A/section a : Algorithm.md

         head := newNode

-    ELSE IF locationOfNode is greater than or equal to size THEN ### inserting at the end
+    ELSE IF locationOfNode is greater than or equal to size THEN

         newNode.next := null